Welcome and Informed Consent Form

 In all these situations, we will make every effort to be sensitive to your situation and carefully guard your information.
 Please be assured that our counselors strongly prefer not to disclose any of this personal information to others.
 We will strive to help you resolve the difficult situations you are experiencing as discretely as possible.

-- At any time during the counseling for reasons sufficient to himself/herself, the counselor – as also the counselee – shall have the option of terminating counseling.
+- At any time during the counseling for reasons sufficient to him/herself, the counselor – as also the counselee – has the option to terminate counseling.

 - We do not give medical or legal advice.